Lightelligence/meticulous_rtl/rule_docs.md

 ## DeclareAndAssign
 Declaring a net of type logic or reg and assigning to it in the same line causes the tool to infer an initial block
     which is not a synthesizable construct.
 Only the wire type can be safely used for an single-line declaration and assignment.
+    Since part of the methodology is to not use wires (in favor of always using logic, or custom-types), all single-line declare and assignments are banned.

     DO NOT DO THIS:
     logic foo = 1'b1;